 Now that we know that kind of temperatures your cables can handle let's get in to the topic of whether certain cables perform better at different temperatures.
 The answer to this question is yes.
-We've actually gone more in depth on this topic at how temperature affects your ethernet cables.
+There are different materials that perform differently in certain temperatures.

 The reason for doing this is because each type of cable has a different jacket material which helps prevent the spread of flames among other things.
 So a CM rated cable can not be safely installed in a vent or areas with air flow because of the spread of flames possibility.
 For this you would want a Plenum (CMP Rated) cable.

 For more information on cable jacket types head on over to the difference between CM, CMR and CMP?

 This will give you a good overview of what cables can go where.

 Ethernet cable is a lot more than just getting it and installing.
 Knowing all the different features from its design, functions and jacket types will help give you a successful network.